The gun rights community may not be doing itself any favors by giving Ted Nugent a seat at the State of the Union speech Tuesday night.

-"If there's better evidence that the NRA's Washington lobbyists have lost their way, I can't think of it," Mark Glaze, director of New York City Mayor Mike Bloomberg's Mayors Against Illegal Guns, told TPM Monday.
-"They keep finding new ways to alienate their own members, which is a strange way to run a membership organization."
+The outspoken rocker will be a guest of Rep. Steve Stockman (R-TX), one of the most vocal opponents of new gun control legislation following the Newtown, Conn., school massacre.
+But proponents of things like creating universal background checks and other gun regulations predicted on Monday that Nugent’s appearance will be a boon to their side and make it harder for gun rights advocates to make their case.“If there’s better evidence that the NRA’s Washington lobbyists have lost their way, I can’t think of it,” Mark Glaze, director of New York City Mayor Mike Bloomberg’s Mayors Against Illegal Guns, told TPM Monday.
+“They keep finding new ways to alienate their own members, which is a strange way to run a membership organization.”

 Glaze and other gun control proponents often point to surveys of gun owners that showed broad support for expanded background checks, the chief post-Newtown goal of gun control advocates and a measure the NRA leadership opposes.